 Identifying Needs & Wants

-It’s helpful to start by assessing what’s absolutely needed vs wanted.
+It’s helpful to start by assessing what’s absolutely needed vs wanted for your windows replacement in Arlington Heights.
 For example, maybe you need 3 windows replaced but you’d like to see about getting all of them done.
 Maybe you want wood interiors, but you’ll settle for a low-maintenance alternative if the price is right.
 Getting your options written down will make the quoting and decision making process much easier.
 It will help you to acheive your most important goals in a budget friendly way, and maybe negotiate that extra crown molding in the process.

 Consider a professional home inspection